Chiayi Station of the Taiwan Sugar Railways (TSR)

-Chiayi (嘉義) had two stations: a large one on the east side shared by the main line and the Alishan Forest Railway, and a smaller sugar railway station (also called the Rear Station) on the west side, accessible via a footbridge.
+Chiayi (嘉義) had two stations: a large one on the east side, shared by the TRA main line and the Alishan Forest Railway, and a smaller TSR station (also called the Rear Station) on the west side, accessible via a footbridge.
 The eastern side developed into a commercial area during Japanese rule, while the west was once surrounded by rice fields.
 By the 1970s, housing became more densely packed.
-The main line station opened in 1902, the Alishan Forest Railway in 1910, the Puzih (朴子) Line in 1909 (Meiji 42), and the Chiayi Line in 1911.
+The TRA main line station opened in 1902, the Alishan Forest Railway in 1910, the Puzih (朴子) Line in 1909, and the Chiayi Line in 1911.

 From the footbridge, one could view the wide station yard.
 A DT560-class locomotive was performing shunting work.
-The Chiayi depot was home to CT250 (C55), CT270 (C57) for passenger trains, DT650 (D51) for freight, and DT560 for switching duties.
+The Chiayi depot was home to CT250 (C55) and CT270 (C57) for passenger trains, DT650 (D51) for freight, and DT560 for switching duties.
 Before electrification, there were no overhead wires, offering a clear view.
-Crossing the footbridge to the west led to the sugar railway station.
+Crossing the footbridge to the west led to the TSR station.

-The sugar railway used narrow-gauge tracks (762mm), differing from the 1067mm gauge of the main railway, making them completely separate systems.
-The sugar railway station handled passenger traffic only, with no facilities for freight interchange.
+The TSR used narrow-gauge tracks (762 mm), differing from the 1067 mm gauge of the main railway, making them completely separate systems.
+The TSR station handled passenger traffic only, with no facilities for freight interchange.
 Trains consisted of diesel railcars or diesel locomotives pulling coaches.

-Originally, the sugar railway Chiayi Station served two lines: the Puzih Line built by Meiji Sugar (明治製糖) and another line by Toyo Sugar (東洋製糖), later known as the Beigang Line under Dai-Nippon Sugar (大日本製糖).
-After WWII, these lines became part of the Taiwan Sugar Corporation’s railway network.
+Originally, the TSR Chiayi Station served two lines: the Puzih Line built by Meiji Sugar (明治製糖) and another line by Toyo Sugar (東洋製糖), later known as the Beigang Line under Dai-Nippon Sugar (大日本製糖).
+After World War II, these lines became part of the Taiwan Sugar Corporation’s railway network.

 To the north of the station, the curved track turns sharply westward toward Beigang.
 Passenger service between Beigang and Huwei was discontinued in 1972.
 At the time of the photo, the Chiayi–Beigang segment (18.8 km) remained in operation.

-View of the Sugar Railway Chiayi Station from the Footbridge
+View of TSR Chiayi Station from the Footbridge

-This is a view of the sugar railway station from the east-west footbridge.
+This is a view of the TSR station from the east–west footbridge.
 There was no plaza or major road in front of the station—just a cluster of houses.
 In contrast to the main station, this was called the ‘rear station’.
 The railway from Chiayi to Gangqian via Puzih (24.9 km) was built by Meiji Sugar between 1909–1911 and later became the Suantou (蒜頭) Sugar Plant line.
-The Chiayi–Beigang–Huwei (虎尾) route included the Chiayi Line and the Beigang Line (26.7 km), constructed by Toyo Sugar in 1911, later merging with Dai-Nippon Sugar and postwar transferred to the Taiwan Sugar Corporation.
+The Chiayi–Beigang–Huwei (虎尾) route included the Chiayi Line and the Beigang Line (26.7 km), constructed by Toyo Sugar in 1911, later merged with Dai-Nippon Sugar and, after World War II, transferred to the Taiwan Sugar Corporation.

 A diesel railcar has arrived at the platform.
 A person wearing a traditional conical hat is crossing the track to board another train.
 In 1970s Taiwan, such hats were commonly used for sun protection.

 A view of the station building from the platform.
-It appeared to be rather solid.
+It appeared quite solid.
 Hard-type paper tickets were sold at the window.
 Staff members who had received Japanese education were still active, and speaking Japanese was often possible and helpful.
 Passenger service on the Puzih Line ended in 1981.
-The Chiayi Line remained the last sugar railway line to offer passenger service until 1982.
+The Chiayi Line remained the last TSR line to offer passenger service until 1982.
 Afterward, the building was demolished and replaced by the Taiwan Railways Administration’s Chiayi Rear Station.

-This is a diesel railcar viewed from the sugar railway platform below the footbridge.
+This is a diesel railcar viewed from the TSR platform below the footbridge.
 Although it was a single-car train, it seemed quite crowded.

 Puzih Line Diesel Railcar